 A contract is an agreement offered by one party and accepted by another.
-Contracts are almost always written documents in Oklahoma, but it is not impossible to have an entirely oral contract.
+Contracts are almost always written documents in Oklahoma, but it is not impossible to have an exclusively oral contract.
 Breach of Contract is when a contract is not fulfilled by one or more parties.
-In the course of business, a party may choose not to live up to its bargain, and in some situations it may even be impossible to do so.
-The consequences for a breach of contract are determined by the circumstances.
+In the course of business, a party might choose not to live up to its bargain, and in some situations it may even be impossible to do so.
+The consequences for a breach of contract are decided by the circumstances.
 Often, the party at fault will pay the other for the loss caused by the breach.

 What If Someone Fails to Honor Their End of the Contract in Tulsa

 What If I Can